zpaav/WunderSys/README.md

 #### Additional Helper Scripts located here:
 - FoxHunt - Wundersys and Orion Hunting Script.
 - NDB - Named Database.
 Uses "endeeb." as the namespace.
 - KaiAchGui - Just a gui that works with Wundersys.
-Very static.
+Very static, but responsive to screens.
 - AK8.6.X - Slightly updated affliction tracking package that was taken from the AK8.6 by Austere located [here](https://www.dropbox.com/scl/fo/04ci9tq4rivks1r4oar37/ABxzEVpvvrBvjv9V4IYc2s0?rlkey=kyu53u5f96w5ra05xkkvujd3d&e=2&dl=0).
 - Limb1.X - Updated Limb Counter.
 Simple.
 Original limb counter repo [here](https://github.com/27theo/limb).
 - AugConjX.X - Augmentation and Conjuration Script.
 - TabTargettingX.X - A Script that uses the ` key to tab through denizens in the room using GMCP.
 Plays off the functionality in Nexus.
+- BattleRageGUI - Battlerage display and toolkit that is updated from work done by Klendathu.
+Major difference with this version and the original is the removal of the animated timers and inclusion of all classes.
+Original repo is [here](https://github.com/PapaGuacamole/rageGUI).

 #### Other Scripts to Look to
 - Loki - Serpent Offense.
 Get it [here](https://github.com/Hikagejuunin/Loki)